All you need to know about Tall Cakes or Extended Height cakes

 This African Safari Cake is a good example of Standard vs Tall cakes or extended height cake.

-- The Bottom tier however is 2 x 3 layers with four filling = 6 inch tall (sometimes almost 7 inch tall cake)
+- The Bottom tier, however, is 2 x 3 layers with four filling = 6 inches tall (sometimes almost 7-inch tall cake)

 - If you split each layer into more layers you will need to dowel and add another cake circle in between.
 Why?

 - So the bottom cake layers do not buckle under the weight of the top layers.